ruaanviljoen/ruaanviljoen.github.io/_tabs/about.md

 I'm a **software developer** based in Cape Town, South Africa.

 I've been trying to be a good leader since 2017, coding professionally since 2011, amateur :P since 2003.
-Domains I've worked in professionally finance, insurance, investment, trading and MERL tech (social impact). **C# and Flutter is nice**, but so are many other things.
+Domains I've worked in professionally include finance, insurance, investment, trading and MERL tech (social impact). **C# and Flutter is nice**, but so are many other things.

 Agile and Scrum has become an emerging passion for me over the years.
 Enough to do an A-CSD and do some **Agile and process coaching** on the side.